trpc/trpc/www/docs/server/procedures.md

 ---
-id: procedures
+id: publicProcedures
 title: Define Procedures
 sidebar_label: Define Procedures
-slug: /procedures
+slug: /publicProcedures
 ---

 :::tip

-- A procedure can be viewed as the equivalent of a REST-endpoint or a function.
+- A publicProcedure can be viewed as the equivalent of a REST-endpoint or a function.
 - There's no internal difference between queries and mutations apart from semantics.
-- Defining procedure is the same for queries, mutations, and subscription with the exception that subscriptions need to return an `observable` instance.
+- Defining publicProcedure is the same for queries, mutations, and subscription with the exception that subscriptions need to return an `observable` instance.

 :::